dwwhalen/visual-testing-sandbox/BLOG.md

 Error: A snapshot doesn't exist at /workspace/e2e-tests/blog.spec.ts-snapshots/landing-chromium-desktop-linux.png, writing actual.
 ```

-This happened because the baseline image Playwright is looking for in the CI environment doesn’t match the one I created on my MacBook.
-Playwright initially generated a baseline with `-darwin.png` (Mac), but the CI system is running Linux, so it’s expecting a `-linux.png` file.
+This happened because the baseline image Playwright is looking for in the CI environment doesn’t exist.
+The basewline images created previously had a name ending in `-darwin.png` (Mac), but the CI system is running Linux, so it’s expecting a `-linux.png` file.

 Playwright uses the operating system as part of the baseline filename, which is a good thing since, as I mentioned in Challenge #1, the web page can look different depending on the OS.